 10. Make Them Comfortable

 Check the temperature of your baby’s room and make sure to dress them in comfy clothes.
-Keep the temperature between 68-72 degrees Fahrenheit (20 to 22.2 degrees Celsius) so that it doesn’t feel too hot or too cold.
+Keep the temperature between 68-72 degrees Fahrenheit (20 to 22.2 degrees Celsius) to not feel too hot or too cold.

 Also, don’t overfeed your baby thinking it’d help with the fussiness.